Thursday, October 31, 2024

 Concern is more related to the places of our eating.
 Eating together, still a sentimental idea, may show up kind of noncommittally, like conversations that end with, “You’ll need to come over for dinner one of these days” or “drop by for coffee or a beer” or one of those equivalents.
 I can think of a couple open enders like that which are stretched out way too long.
 “We say it and then we don’t do it,” my wife lamented the other day.
 Exactly.
 Even while “we wish it weren’t so,” neighborhood insulation or isolation continues.
 We don’t come over to each other’s places.

 I used to be pastor of a church with no building.
 This is 40 plus years ago, a new congregation in formation stage.
 Our worship life happened in a rented facility, and everything else in other places wherever two or three gather in my name (Matt.18:20).
 I would cheerfully frequently reference that scripture.
 Small groups for fellowship or study, committee meetings, and even occasional large group gatherings (eg Christmas Eve) all happened in our homes!
 In this lively environment, I would preach openly against Sunday restauranteering, saying it is no-fair to seat ourselves in those establishments on a Sunday, expecting chefs and waitresses to look after us.
 My reason?
-They too need a day of rest just like we had enjoyed in our worship services.
+They too need a day of rest just like we had just enjoyed in our worship services.
 Now I smile to myself knowing that the people of today would smirk and wonder at the presumption of that young (or by now old) know-it-all.
-The good people back there?
+The good people of those years?
 They agreed.
 [Old bygone days, I know.
 Sigh!]

 Of Religion and Polemics.
 The gaudy title of this post might suggest it will be a doctoral dissertation or something like that.
 Definitely not; it is merely the ponderings of my thinker again.
 The big title and the restaurant meals are two sides of the same coin!
-Seems to me (that’s as close I’ll come to saying “It is my thesis …”) that our yearning for fellowship and the avoidance of genuine encounters with one another are but today’s version of a thirst that has been forever.
+Seems to me (that’s as close I’ll come to saying “It is my thesis …”) that our yearning for fellowship and the avoidance of genuine encounters are but today’s version of a thirst that has been forever.
 Among the proclamations and idealisms of young preachers and the testy opinions of middle agers, or the experienced perspective of senior citizens, I am increasingly convinced that faith communities – whether they be churches, synagogues, mosques, gurudwaras, or people’s living rooms - are all in pursuit of company, including Divine company.
 Religions, of whatever label, also in that pursuit.

 It is because of these observations and learnings that I find myself occasionally weary of routine habits like coffee klatches and rhetorical polemics, whether political, religio-political, or within our various and sometimes competing denominations of Christianity.
 There is much to learn, and much to repent of.
 This must therefore end with the same vision as my last blog.